mhetrick/hetrickcv/docs/Topics/Phasors.md

 ### First, some credits:

 Thank you immensely to Graham Wakefield and Gregory Taylor.
 Their remarkable book [Generating Sound and Organizing Time](https://cycling74.com/books/go) made up the bulk of the research and design ideas that went into this set of modules.
 Graham was a graduate student at UCSB's Medaia Arts and Technology department as the same time as me, and has long been a source of inspiration.

 Additionally, I would like to thank Claes and the Bitwig team for the Grid, and David Alexander for the [Toybox Nano series](https://www.toyboxaudio.com/pages/nano-pack), a powerful collection of Reaktor modules that really put phase-based sequencing onto my radar.
+These designers have greatly influenced how I put together my modules.

+Finally, I would also like to thank [Polarity](https://www.youtube.com/channel/UC6fkScAhWG63SUSr3D1MI6w) and [Philip Meyer](https://www.youtube.com/@p__meyer).
+Their excellent YouTube channels have really taught me a lot of creative ideas regarding how to use phasors.
+If you are a Max user, it's worth checking out Philip's "Rhythm and Time Toolkit" package, available in the Max Package Manager.

 ## Phase Based Sequencing